Nap20192/backend-/README.md

 ### Admin panel
 - Admins can access a secret page on /admin that allows them to vew and manage all existing non-admin users.
 The admin can change their username, their rank or delete them.

+### Content creation
+- By loggin in and pressing on the "Create post" button, you will be able to createa new post.
+- Admins can delete and edit posts by opening them and pressing the respective buttons.

+## API

+## API endpoints
+**/api/food** - displayes all created posts.
+**/api/food/:id** - display information about a specific food by its id.

 ## Files and Structure